Admire Moon

-Admire Moon (アドマイヤムーン, Adomaiya mūn); born February 23, 2003) is a Japanese retired racehorse and breeding stallion who won the 2007 Dubai Duty Free Stakes, Takarazuka Kinen and Japan Cup.
+Admire Moon (アドマイヤムーン, Adomaiya Mūn) was a Japanese racehorse and breeding stallion who won the 2007 Dubai Duty Free Stakes, Takarazuka Kinen and Japan Cup.

 Background

 Admire Moon was foaled on February 23, 2003, at Northern Farm in Abira, Hokkaido, Japan.
 He was bred by Katsumi Yoshida.
-He was sired by champion sire End Sweep and his dam was My Katies, a daughter of Sunday Silence.
+He was sired by champion sire End Sweep, and his dam was My Katies, a daughter of Sunday Silence.
 During the 2003 Japan Horse Racing Association Select Sale, Admire Moon was sold to Riichi Kondo for ¥16 million (roughly $135,000).
 He was trained by Ritto Training Center trainer Hiroyoshi Matsuda.

 Racing career

 2005: two-year-old season

 In 2005, Admire Moon started four times.
 He won the Clover Cho and the Sapporo Nisai Stakes, and came second in the Radio Tampa Hai Nisai Stakes.

 2006: three-year-old season

 At the beginning of his three-year-old season, Admire Moon won the Kyodo Tsushin Hai.
 He then won the Yayoi Sho, a trial race for the Satsuki Sho.
-Admire Moon ran in the Satsuki Sho (Japanese 2000 Guineas) later in 2006, his first Grade I race.
+Admire Moon ran in the Satsuki Sho later in 2006, his first Grade I race.
 He placed 4th to Meisho Samson.
 He then went to Tokyo for the Japanese Derby, the Tokyo Yushun, where he placed 7th, also to Meisho Samson.
 That August, Admire Moon ran in the Sapporo Kinen, winning it.

-He returned to Tokyo in late October for the Tenno Sho, not the Kikuka Sho (the Japanese St. Leger), and finished 3rd to Daiwa Major.
+Admire Moon returned to Tokyo in late October for the Tenno Sho, not the Kikuka Sho (the Japanese St. Leger), and finished 3rd to Daiwa Major.
 In December, he traveled to Hong Kong for the Hong Kong Cup, his first-ever race outside Japan.
 He finished second to Pride by a nose.